je-repo/newssite/README.md

 ## How to Use the Project
 ### The News Site

-### The admin interface
+### The Admin Interface
-1. Open the terminal that is in the project's backend directory
+1. Open the backend terminal (the terminal that has the project's backend directory open)
-2. If you don't already have an admin profile, create one with the following command: python manage.py createsuperuser
-or: python3 manage.py createsuperuser
-or another equivalent
+2. If you don't already have an admin profile, begin creating one with the following command: python manage.py createsuperuser or python3 manage.py createsuperuser or another equivalent
-3. If the development server is not already running, execute the command: python manage.py runserver
-or: python3 manage.py runserver
+3. If the development server is not already running, execute the command: python manage.py runserver or python3 manage.py runserver or another equivalent
 4. Click on the development server link: http://127.0.0.1:8000/ or copy it into a web browser
 5. Login with the newly created or existing admin profile